vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

    --finalize-genesis --enable-staking
 ```

-## 5. Starting the Supernet
+## 5. Starting the Chain

-Now that we have set up the rootchain and created the chain configuration, we can run the childchain cluster.
-In this example, we'll run a childchain cluster of four Edge clients.
+Now that we have set up the rootchain and created the chain configuration, we can run the Supernet cluster of Edge clients.
+In this example, we'll run a cluster of four Edge clients.

-To run a childchain cluster, we use the `polygon-edge server` command with the following options:
+To run a Supernet cluster, we use the `polygon-edge server` command with the following options:

 <details>
-<summary>Flags</summary>
+<summary>Flags ↓</summary>

 | Flag                                   | Description                                                                                                                               | Example                                            |
 |----------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------|